Materiality in practice: applying a materiality mindset

 Introduction

 Boards and management have a duty to provide material information about the company in the annual report and accounts (ARA).
-In light of this, the FRC Lab researched how companies can use materiality for better, not more reporting.
+In light of this, we researched how companies can use materiality for better, not more reporting.
 When companies report, they need to comply with all of their legal and regulatory obligations.
 However, this report is intended to help them report clearly and in a compelling way on those issues that the board and management deem to be of greatest importance to stakeholders.

 Applying a materiality mindset